William Dyott: Personal life and retirement

 Dyott's older brother died in 1813, leaving him to inherit the family estates.
 His widowed sister in law continued to reside at Freeford Hall until her death in 1826, at which point Dyott took over the house.
 He was an active member of society in Staffordshire, becoming both a justice of the peace and deputy lieutenant for the county.
 Politically aligned as a Tory (describing himself as one of the "old school"), Dyott was good friends with his neighbour the politician Robert Peel.
 After the Peterloo Massacre in 1819 Dyott joined with other landowners in calling for an increase in yeomanry and the creation of town armed associations to assist in putting down popular unrest.
 Dyott was also an opponent of the Roman Catholic Relief Act 1829, Reform Act 1832, Slavery Abolition Act 1833, and repealing of the Corn Laws.
 Another of Dyott's close friendships, with Henry Paget, Marquess of Anglesey, was broken when the latter chose to support the Reform Act.

 Troubled by seizures for most of the year, Dyott died of influenza at Freeford Hall on 7 May 1847, aged 87.
-Following family tradition, on 14 May he was buried in the St Mary's Church, Lichfield, vault by torchlight.
+Following family tradition, on 14 May he was buried by torchlight in the vault at St Mary's Church, Lichfield.
 He was succeeded by his eldest son, Captain Richard Dyott.
 Reputed to be an excellent staff officer, Dyott kept a series of diaries between 1781 and 1845, eventually reaching sixteen volumes.
 These were published in 1907 in two edited volumes as Dyott's Diary, 1781–1845.
 Initial reviews of Dyott's diaries were quick to differentiate his work from other more eloquent diarists such as Samuel Pepys, arguing that Dyott's writing was simple and quiet, but had great value through its plain sense and longevity, providing considerable detail and precision.
 The historian Oliver Warner says that Dyott and his writings are almost "too good to be true".
 He argues that Dyott was the substance behind the semi-fictitious idea of the "fine old English gentleman", comparing him to the character of Sir Roger de Coverley.
 In attempting to encapsulate Dyott's life and writings Arthur Ponsonby, Baron Ponsonby, describes him as "an honest, unreflecting, and unobservant man".